 I have had such a remarkable journey full of experiences, which have provided me with the ability to assess and develop effective strategies in many different capacities.
 I had a successful 19-year military career, reaching the top ranks of the organization, allowing me to understand organizational Mission, Vision, Values and how to use internal communication to motivate team members at every level.
 As a licensed social worker, I learned how to use empathy to understand the psychology of clients and how people experience a buyers journey, and purchasing behavior.

 While working for a Member of Congress, I was able to utilize brand strategy, brand personality, and brand voice over short and long-term positioning efforts.
 As an Associate Executive Director of a multi-million dollar foundation, I was able to create an effective donor and sponsor development strategy to raise funds for events and annual giving, as well as develop a communication and brand strategy from scratch in order to develop consistent and relevant communication across a 39,000-member organization.

-I am traditional educated from the University of Minnesota with a Master’s in Strategic Communication (marketing communication) and from Minnesota State University with a MBA.
-My educational background gives me the best of both worlds; I understand the ecosystem of business functions, and how effective communication can be used to reach business goals.
+Education is one of my core values; I joined the military to pay for college, and I didn’t waste any opportunity.
+I obtained a Master’s in Strategic Communication (marketing communication) from the University of Minnesota, and received my MBA from Minnesota State University.
+My educational experience gives me the best of both worlds; I understand the ecosystem of business functions, and how effective communication can be used to reach business goals.